Epro waterproofing system under construction.

 Smaller area projects like a balcony or large planters may only need limited waterproofing.
 While all concrete is porous, these areas are less likely to be exposed to significant standing water, hydrostatic pressure or traffic, so a lighter waterproofing product may be sufficient.

 A concrete waterproofing product like EPRO’s above grade E.Proformance Deck Protection System is designed with smaller spaces in mind.
-It offers 70 mils in three layers of redundant protection that can be installed over concrete topping slabs, plywood substrates and highly sloped decks.
+It offers 70 mils in three layers of composite protection that can be installed over concrete topping slabs, plywood substrates and highly sloped decks.

 If You Need Durable Protection Over a Large Space